jaykay12/tech/_posts/2020-9-15-java-jdbc.md

   ```

 ## Transaction Management

-   - Transaction represents a single unit of work.
+   - Transaction mean a single unit of work.

-   - ACID properties describes the transaction management well.
-ACID stands for Atomicity, Consistency, isolation and durability.
+   - Described well by ACID properties.
-      - Atomicity means either all successful or none.
+      1. `Atomicity` means either all successful or none.
-      - Consistency ensures bringing the database from one consistent state to another consistent state.
+      2. `Consistency` ensures bringing the database from one consistent state to another consistent state.
-      - Isolation ensures that transaction is isolated from other transaction.
+      3. `Isolation` ensures that transaction is isolated from other transaction.
-      - Durability means once a transaction has been committed, it will remain so, even in the event of errors, power loss etc.
+      4. `Durability` means once a transaction has been committed, it will remain so, even in the event of errors, power loss etc.

-   - TXN Management provides fast performance, as database is hit only at the time of commit.
+   - Provides fast performance, as database is hit only at the time of commit.

    ![TXN](../assets/images/JA-17.jpg)